 Dashboards provide a unified visualization of IT resource availability and performance across the enterprise.
 A dashboard is comprised of widgets and tiles, which are customizable charts for visualizing metrics.
-Beginning with release 9.0.0, you can choose from the classic dashboard or Dashboard 2.0.
+You can choose from the classic dashboard or Dashboard 2.0.
 The documents in this section describe how to use both dashboards.

 Partner-level dashboards are owned by the partner administrator.
 A partner dashboard is available to all users.
 Partner administrators may change the default dashboard.

 Client-level dashboards are owned by the client administrator and available only to a specific client.
 A client user can save a partner dashboard and become the dashboard owner.

 You can use curated dashboards or create new dashboards, and specify a dashboard as the default visualization for a specific client or for all clients.
 Classic dashboards can also be shared with other clients or users.
 Curated Dashboards are out-of-the-box dashboards configured to provide instant enterprise visibility.
 For Dashboard 2.0, curated dashboards provide an overview of metrics for:

 The following table lists the differences between the classic dashboard and Dashboard 2.0:

 |A curated set is provided for AWS, Azure, Google, Kubernetes, and public cloud.
 You cannot change these dashboards but you can copy and edit them.